Current Music Students

 • 476 (2 cr.)

-About the BMus in Performance: Voice
+Bachelor of Music in Performance: Voice

 Planning Guide and Advising Notes

 The following is a planning guide that outlines the overall structure of the major and will only contain courses assigned to a specific quarter and guideposts for advanced coursework.
 Refer to the catalog to explore additional requirements and electives.
+The degree usually takes approximately four years to complete for the average incoming music student.
+However, students who qualify for assessments may be able to finish sooner.

 • Vocal Pedagogy: Students may take vocal pedagogy (MUS 466B and D) starting their second year.
 The current prerequisite is MUS 315, please ask the instructor for an override.